 I would like to think of myself as a virtuous prostitute, if such a title could exist.
 The fact that I have sex before marriage means that I am anything BUT virtuous.
 However, if one puts virtuous in the context of being a prostitute who still retains wholesome, moral values, then I consider myself virtuous.
 People tend to think escorts, or prostitutes, have poor attitudes, dress vulgar and engage heavily with intoxicants.
 For me, I don’t drink, I don’t dress vulgar in my day-to-day life, and am rather conservative in other aspects of my life.
 Am I the only ‘virtuous’ prostitute, …or do others exist?

 For some men, I fit the mold of an ideal partner — other than, perhaps, that I happen to be a prostitute.
 I attract men who want a serious relationship, yet the problem is my fierce need for self-governance.
 However, my desire for independence conflicts with my natural urge for needing love and belonging.
 Again, the story of my life is how to reconcile these conflicting ideals.

 It feels good that one of my closest friends is now aware of my lifestyle (that I am an escort).
-She said to me, teasingly, “Do you think you are the Mother Theresa of prostitutes?“ This was in reference to our conversation about the types of men I encounter.
+She said to me, teasingly, “Do you think you are the Mother Theresa of prostitutes?“ This was in reference to our conversation about some clients I have encountered.
 I was telling this friend how I feel sorry for some men, the ones who are sweet but do no possess the social skills to ‘pick up’ women.
 I told her how I sympathize with some of my clients.
 For instance, when I meet a man who may not be handsome or socially accepted but has pure and honest heart…I will treat him well, and I want to show him love (even if it’s only for one or two hours…I want to show him my affection, even though I do not actually love him).